antibill51/suez_water/README.md

 # Suez Water Custom Component for Home Assistant

-This is a custom component for [Home Assistant](https://www.home-assistant.io/) to integrate with Suez Water services in France (`tout-sur-mon-eau.fr`).
+This is a custom component for [Home Assistant](https://www.home-assistant.io/) to integrate with Suez Water services in France (`toutsurmoneau.fr`).

 [!hacs_badge](https://github.com/custom-components/hacs)